Mike1Joy/Cura-Post-Processing-Scripts/README.md

 ## Other Resources

 - Data.py contains an example list object containting layers of G-Code similar to what would be passed by Cura.
 This is for debug purposes.
 - Debug.py contains a Script class to mimic the Cura Script class for debug purposes.
 This means you don't have to open Cura to test a script.
-To run the debug version of each of the scripts, simple place Data.py and Debug.py in the same folder as the script then running the script.
+To run the debug version of each of the scripts, simply place Data.py and Debug.py in the same folder as the script then running the script.
+See existing scripts in this repository for how to write a script in a way that works for Debug.